bongiozzo/musica_mustdie/output/band_khors.md

 # Khors

-Дискография
+## Дискография

-"The Flame of Eternity's Decline" 2005, Black Metal "Cold" 2006, Black Metal
+### "The Flame of Eternity's Decline" 2005, Black Metal

+1. Wounds of the past 04:39
+2. Eyes of eternal lonelyness 04:30
+3. Throne of antiquity 05:10
+4. Trees are remembers...
+04:50
+5. Breath 02:08
+6. Moan of the grief 05:30
+7. Spirit of fury 04:09
+8. Flame of eternity 06:44

+Recorded in AudioALchemia Studio/Kharkiv/Ukraine December 2004 - January 2005
+Engineered by Dmitriy Bondarenko
+Mixed and mastered in Buddha-Cat Studio/Moscow/Russia in February 2005 Engineered by Michael "Maiden" Smirnoff
+Produced by Khorus
+All music written by Khorus
+All lyrics written by Khorus, except "Eyes Of Eternal Lonelyness" & "Trees are remembers..." by Helg
+Arranged by Khorus, Helg, Khaoth, Saturious
+Art direction and concept by Sir Gorgoroth & Khorus Design by Sir Gorgoroth
+Logo by Aquarius

+### "Cold" 2006, Black Metal

+1. Cold 05:20
+2. Ashes 04:24
+3. Garnet 04:39
+4. Misery 06:47
+5. Concious Burning 05:33
+6. Whispers 02:25
+7. In the Depths of the Black Hills 05:27
+8. The Abyss 03:21

-"Cold Ways [DVD]" 2008, Black Metal
+### "Cold Ways [DVD]" 2008, Black Metal

+1. Cold 05:26
+2. Ashes 04:22
+3. Spirit Of Fury 03:57
+4. Moan Of The Grief 05:02
+5. In The Depths Of Black Hills 05:29
+6. Garnet 04:41
+7. Trees Are Remembers...
+05:11
+8. Garnet 04:38
+9. Ashes 04:20
+10. Trees Are Remembers...
+05:16

+DVD includes live show in
+01-07 - Hot Jam Club, Lugansk, Ukraine, 07.11.2007
+08-10 - And bonus tracks from live show in
+Relax Club, Moscow, Russia, 02.02.2008

-"Mysticism" 2008, Black Metal
+### "Mysticism" 2008, Black Metal

+1. Through the Rays of Fading Moon 02:54
+2. Raven's Dance 07:20
+3. Milk of Heavens 04:07
+4. Winterfall 06:28
+5. In the Cold Embrace of Mist 05:27
+6. Pagan Scars 03:37
+7. Mysticism 04:36
+8. Red Mirrors 04:11

-"Return To Abandoned" 2010, Black Metal
+### "Return To Abandoned" 2010, Black Metal

+1. The Arrival (intro) 00:46
+2. Lost Threads 03:52
+3. Asgard's Shining 06:18
+4. Song of the Void 05:44
+5. The Fog (...and Grief Still Moans) 05:56
+6. Mysteries Cosmos 04:27
+7. The Seas Burn of Omnipotence 09:52
+8. Sacrament of Buyan 05:30

 ## Отношения с другими группами